sf-wdi-37/js-control-flow/README.md

 *After this workshop, developers will be able to:*

 - Predict the output of boolean expressions, including "truthy" and "falsey" values.
-- Write syntactically correct conditional statements.
+- Write conditional statements based on English or pseudocode descriptions of behavior.
-- Compare & contrast for and while loops.
+- Compare & contrast `for` and `while` loops.
+- Write loops based on English or pseudocode descriptions of behavior.
+- Identify 'blocks' in JavaScript code.

 ### Where should we be now?
 <!-- call out the skills that are prerequisites -->